Introducing… ETSI’s Technical Committee: CYBER

 You may have heard of the NIST process to standardize quantum-safe algorithms – ETSI is complementing this approach with practical advice on implementation, integration, migration times and risk assessment – all aimed at industry.

 QSC's focus is on the practical implementation of quantum safe primitives, including performance considerations, implementation capabilities, protocols, benchmarking and practical architectural considerations for specific applications.
-This is exemplified by QSC's recent report on Quantum VPNs, TR 103 617.
+This is exemplified by QSC's report TR 103 619 defining migration strategies and recommendations for Quantum-Safe schemes, and enhancing cryptography awareness across all business sectors.
+QSC also published a technical specification on hybrid key exchange.

 ETSI is also working on the related concept of Quantum Key Distribution (QKD).